 Since these sit inside your glasses your rearward vision is blocked by your own head, and you will have to turn your head considerably further to scan traffic to your rear than you would with a helmet mirror or eyeglass mirror.
 But they are hardly visible behind a pair of sunglasses.
-Great for the aging roadies who does not want to be seen wearing a mirror, but finds the head turns more difficult with each passing year.
+Great for the aging roadies who do not want to be seen wearing a mirror, but find the head turns more difficult with each passing year.

 Using cycling mirrors